No matter how real it seems.

 10. New Game!

-Aoba Suzukaze (purple hair) has always dreamed of working for a gaming company so she can develop games for a living.
+Aoba Suzukaze (purple hair) has always dreamed of working for a gaming company so she can develop

 And that’s exactly what she does after being hired by Eagle Jump.